Explore Our South Carolina Golf Guide for Retirees

 So, whether you’ve been golfing all your life, or are just beginning to practice in retirement, golfing in South Carolina is sure to provide the even pace — and thrill — you’re looking for.

-5 of South Carolina’s Top Rated Courses for Retirees
+South Carolina Golf Guide: Top 5 Rated Courses for Retirees

 From gently rolling greens to eco-friendly turf, the top rated golf courses in South Carolina bring forth amazing features.
 These public and semi-private courses and clubs represent some of the most well designed and well organized golf courses in the Palmetto State.

 The Harbour Town course at Hilton Head Island is one of the most revered courses over the past 40 years.
 It is a fantastic undertaking in the springtime because the RBC Heritage Tournament takes place here.
 Watching professional golfers tee off on the public course is as much fun as playing the game, so you can enjoy the opportunity to witness your favorite players.
 It is a challenging course, but well worth the trip.

 Crescent Point Golf Club is one of Arnold Palmer’s many signature golf courses located in the Lowcountry and is the finest in the area.
 The terrain is large, gently rolling, and surrounded by scenic views.
 The level of difficulty ranges from intermediate to advanced, however, even if your pace is slow, you can enjoy the picturesque views as you make your way through the course.

 Experiencing Caledonia Golf and Fish Club is like playing through a botanical garden.
 The public course is built on the site of a colonial rice plantation and holds world-wide recognition for its beauty, charm, and design.
 There are many courses on Pawleys Island, but this is one of the finest.
 Being Mike Strantz’s first solo course design, it’s a classic and provides tremendous scenery.
 Difficulty ranges between intermediate and advanced, but even if you swing a dribbler you’ll have a blast.